 It means the advisor is compensated by fees paid by you, the client.
 These can take the form of a percentage of assets under advisement, a flat retainer fee, an hourly fee or a flat one-time project fee.

 Fee-only advisors may work with clients on an ongoing basis, which likely includes ongoing investment advice.In other cases, the engagement may be on a one-time or infrequent basis.
-For example, Farther is a fee-only financial advisor with transparent fees.
-They are also a fiduciary, meaning they are legally obligated to put your interests first.

 Financial advisors receive their compensation exclusively from the sale of various financial and insurance products.
 These can take the form of upfront sales fees, or loads, on mutual funds, commissions from the sales of annuities or insurance policies, level loads on many Class C mutual funds and all sorts of trailing commissions including 12b-1 fees and surrender charges on certain products if you sell out of them before a specified time period.